zer0def/NanoDroid/README.md

 # NanoDroid

 NanoDroid is an installer for various OpenSource projects, most noticably [Bromite WebView](https://bromite.org/), [F-Droid](https://f-droid.org/) and [OsmAnd](http://osmand.net/).
 It supports all Android 4.4+ phones and all partition layouts (System-as-root, A/B) and can be installed as a Magisk module.
-NanoDroid also includes additional features (system debloating, init scripts, automatic logcat creation), aswell as a companion F-Droid Repository.
+NanoDroid also includes additional features (system debloating, init scripts, automatic logcat creation).

 Furthermore it allows the user to do fine-graded installations using configuration files to choose what to install, or if several alternatives are available, which of them.
 See [Installation](#installation) below.